pgadmin-org/pgadmin4/docs/en_US/connect_to_server.rst

 the :ref:`Connection Error <connect_error>` help page.

-To review or modify connection details, right-click on the name of the server, and select *Edit Object...* from the context menu.
+To review or modify connection details, right-click on the name of the server, and select *Properties...* from the context menu.